torvalds/linux/Documentation/networking/xfrm_sync.rst

 from Jamal <hadi@cyberus.ca>.

-The end goal for syncing is to be able to insert attributes + generate events so that the SA can be safely moved from one machine to another for HA purposes.
+The end goal for syncing is to be able to insert attributes + generate events so that the SA can be safely moved from one machine to aanalther for HA purposes.
 The idea is to synchronize the SA so that the takeover machine can do the processing of the SA as accurate as possible if it has access to it.